ahazem/ruby-conf-18-notes/day-1/building-for-gracious-failure.md

 ### Intro

-Went in about 10 minutes late, missed the introduction.
+Went in a few minutes late, missed the introduction.

 ### Notes

+The talk is divided into several points.

-We can't fix what we can't see.
+> "1.
+We can't fix what we can't see."

 Visualize errors, not through logs.
 Make errors visible.
 First step is visibility.

 Instrument your code.
 Track how many jobs are starting, succeeding or failing.

-You'll be able to establish baseline to measure against, and without visibility, you cannot do that.
+You'll be able to establish a baseline to measure against, and without visibility, you cannot do that.

 Talks about using stuff like NewRelic/Bugsnag and the like.

-Return what we can.
+> "2.
+Return what we can."

 Returning some data is far better than returning no data or some errors.

-Accept what we can.
+> "3.
+Accept what we can."

 Accept as much data as you can.

-Trust carefully.
+> "4.
+Trust carefully."

-Depending on others can make their failure, your failure.
+Being dependent on others can make their failure, your failure.

-Talking about partial acceptance not in the sense of accepting invalid data.
+I generally felt this talk was very concise, and to the point.
+I liked it.

 ### Slides & Video